rooprg/python_api_challenge_weatherpy_vacationpy/README.md

 _For the relationship between Humidity and Latitude, both r-values indicate weak to no association between Latitude and Humidity as you approach the equator (0 degrees) from either pole.
 Relatively flat line linear regression lines indicates no ability to predict humidity based on latitude._

-(g) Linear Regression for Cloudiness versue Latitude [Northern Hemisphere, followed by Southern Hemisphere]:
+(vii) Linear Regression for Cloudiness versue Latitude [Northern Hemisphere, followed by Southern Hemisphere]:

 ![Northern Hemisphere Linear Regression for Cloudiness versus Latitude](output_data/lr_cloudiness_vs_lat_nh.png)